khmarbaise/octopress/source/_posts/2015/09/2015-09-12-apache-maven-wagon-version-2-dot-10-released.md

 Bugs:

- * [WAGON-413] - Private Key authentication is no longer working with wagon-ssh-2.6
+ * {% ajl WAGON-413 %} - Private Key authentication is no longer working with wagon-ssh-2.6
- * [WAGON-440] - wagon-ssh not able to handle JSch interactive mode
+ * {% ajl WAGON-440 %} - wagon-ssh not able to handle JSch interactive mode

 Have fun